 - Must not have a criminal record or have served jail-time for a cumulative period up to or exceeding 12 months.

-- Must not be traveling to harass, threaten or endanger any member of the Australian population.
+- Must not be travelling to harass, threaten or endanger any member of the Australian population.

 - Must have a good character that can be attested by a police clearance certificate or a letter from an employer, etc.

-All foreigners traveling to Australia are required to obtain a visa beforehand.
+All foreigners travelling to Australia are required to obtain a visa beforehand.

 The only exception to this rule are citizens of New Zealand.
 All other nationalities will need a visa to be allowed entry into Australia.
 Ireland is one of 35 European countries whose citizens are allowed to apply for and obtain an eVisitor visa to Australia.